 Frequently Asked Questions

-When are your free shredding days?
+When are Residential Lending's free customer shredding and free notory days?

 When should I refinance?

-It's generally a good time to refinance when mortgage rates are 2% lower than the current rate on your loan.
-It may be a viable option even if the interest rate difference is only 1% or less.
+It's generally a good time to refinance when mortgage rates are 1.5-2% lower than the current rate on your loan.
+It may be a great option even if the interest rate difference is only 1% or less.
 Any reduction can trim your monthly mortgage payments.
 Example: Your payment, excluding taxes and insurance, would be about $770 on a $100,000 loan at 8.5%; if the rate were lowered to 7.5%, your payment would then be $700, now you're saving $70 per month.
 Your savings depends on your income, budget, loan amount, and interest rate changes.
 Your trusted lender can help you calculate your options.

 What are points?